Skip to main content

 What is Santiago known for?

-Santiago is known for its great food, nearby wineries and easy access to the Andes mountains for outdoor activities.
-At the same time, it offers a lively city experience with plenty of restaurants, bars, art galleries and museums to explore.
+Santiago is known for its stunning Andean backdrop, great food, nearby wineries and the Costanera Center (the tallest building in South America).
+It offers a lively city experience with plenty of restaurants, bars, art galleries and museums to explore.

-According to the US Embassy, if you are a U.S. citizen traveling to Santiago, you will not need a visa unless you're staying for longer than 90 days.
+According to the U.S. Department of State, if you’re a U.S. citizen traveling to Santiago for tourism, you will not need a visa for stays of up to 90 days.
 You must have a valid passport.

 Is Santiago expensive?